 Understanding your inheritance pattern may be important for family planning.
 Your family history can help determine the inheritance pattern of your disorder.

-Sanofi Genzyme is collaborating with PerkinElmer Genomics to offer a complimentary genetic testing program called The Lantern Project that offers diagnostic testing for several disorders, such as Pompe disease, LGMD, Gusher, and others.
+Sanofi Genzyme is collaborating with Revvity Omics to offer a complimentary genetic testing program called The Lantern Project that offers diagnostic testing for several disorders, such as Pompe disease, LGMD, Gaucher, and others.

 The Lantern project helps patients to get a better and more precise genetic diagnosis.
 Patients with clinical symptoms suggesting LGMD or those who has unspecified LGMD genetic diagnosis, are eligible to apply.
-Additionally, patients with the physical manifestation of Pompei disease, or those who screened positive for Pompei are welcome to participate as well.
-For more details about the program please visit the Lantern Project Website.
+Additionally, patients with the physical manifestation of Pompe disease, or those who screened positive for Pompe are welcome to participate as well.
+For more details about the program please visit The Lantern Project website.

 Participants will be tested against 98 different genes that are known to cause LGMD, Pompe (GAA genetic variants), other myopathies, and myasthenic syndrome in order to provide them with better diagnosis.